yarininbar/do-not-call-me-check/README.md

 ## Key Features 🎯

-- Check the validation of the phone number.
+- Validation of the phone number entered.
-- Check the validation of the JWT token from DNC.
+- Validation of the JWT token entered.
-- Save token & identifer using redux.
+- The token & identifer are stored using Redux.
-- Display instructions how to get the token from DNC website, and information about the law.
+-The tool provides instructions of how to generate the token from Cunsumer Protection Authorithy website's, and more information about the law.

 ## Tech Stack 👨🏼‍💻